The 37 Scariest Movie Scenes Ever

 For a now-infamous scare, Lorraine Lambert (Barbara Hershey) describes a dream about the red-faced demon as both Josh and Renai intently listen.
 As she concludes, stressing the nightmare's implications, the mentioned devil-demon appears behind Josh and hiss-scowls at Lorraine, who then doubles back in fear.

 A straightforward blueprint yelp, expertly defined by Wan's camerawork as the frame focuses on one person at a time — cuts are frantic, back and forth, unassuming until the edit to Josh reveals an underworld infiltrator interrupting the otherwise quiet scene of dialogue.
-(Matt Donato)

-29. The Hospital From Hell in Jacob's Ladder
+33. The Hospital in Jacob's Ladder

 If you're a fan of the "Silent Hill" video games, you can thank "Jacob's Ladder" for all of the nightmarish imagery.